Simulation / Modeling / Design

 However, nearly all problems involve some form of decision-making, which can require splitting up graphs and returning control to the CPU to decide which work to launch next.
 Breaking up the work like this compromises CUDA’s ability to make optimizations, ties up CPU resources, and adds overhead with each graph launch.

-Beginning in CUDA 12.4, CUDA Graphs supports conditional nodes, which enable the conditional or repeated execution of portions of a graph without returning control to the CPU.
+In CUDA 12.8, which supports the NVIDIA Blackwell architecture, CUDA Graphs supports conditional nodes, which enable the conditional or repeated execution of portions of a graph without returning control to the CPU.
 This frees up CPU resources, enabling many more workflows to be represented in a single graph.

 Conditional nodes